recyclarr/recyclarr/wiki/Docker.md

 - `CRON_SCHEDULE` (Default: `@daily`)<br>
   Standard cron syntax for how often you want Recyclarr to run (see [Cron Mode](#cron-mode)).
+- `TZ` (Default: UTC)
+  The time zone you want to use for Recyclarr's local time in the container.

 ## Modes